alphagov/paas-team-manual/docs/team/working_practices.md

 [coding in the open]: https://gds.blog.gov.uk/2012/10/12/coding-in-the-open/

 1. Prefix the name with `paas-` so that it's easier to find.
-This includes forks of third-party repos which will need to be renamed after forking, eg `cf-release` would become `paas-cf-release`.
+This includes forks of third-party repos which will need to be renamed after forking, for example `cf-release` would become `paas-cf-release`.
 1. Add the Pivotal Tracker service integration/hook.
 You will need to take the API key from the "Profile" page of your own account.
 1. Add the following teams: